-MathMLTableCellElement newCell A MathMLTableCellElement representing the cell (mtd element) that is to be inserted. unsigned long index Index of the cell that is to be replaced by the new cell, where the first cell is numbered 0.
-Note that the index will dif Node in the collection returned by Node::childNodes if this is a MathMLLabeledRowElement!
+MathMLTableCellElement newCell A MathMLTableCellElement representing the cell ( mtd element) that is to be inserted. unsigned long index Index of the cell that is to be replaced by the new cell, where the first cell is numbered 0.
+Note that the index will differ from the index of the corresponding Node in the collection returned by Node::childNodes if this is a MathMLLabeledRowElement!